Former Ontario PC leader Patrick Brown enters race for leadership of party

-Patrick Brown is now registered as a candidate for the leadership of the Ontario Progressive Conservative Party after resigning three weeks ago amid allegations of sexual misconduct.
+Patrick Brown has jumped into the Ontario Progressive Conservative leadership race, seeking to win back his old job three weeks after he was forced to resign over allegations of sexual misconduct.

-Mr. Brown arrived at PC Party headquarters in downtown Toronto on Friday afternoon, just hours before the 5 o'clock deadline for leadership nominations to be received.
+Mr. Brown arrived at PC Party headquarters in downtown Toronto on Friday afternoon to fill out his nomination papers, just two hours before the 5 p.m. deadline for contenders to throw their hat in the ring.

-"I filed my papers to be a candidate in our leadership.
-I'm going to make sure that with the support of our party faithful that we're going to get back on track to this important project of defeating Kathleen Wynne," said Mr. Brown, flanked by his two sisters at the party's head office.
-"I think my name has been cleared and now it's about getting Ontario back on track."
+"I think my name has been cleared and now it's about getting Ontario back on track," Mr. Brown, flanked by his sisters Stephanie and Fiona Brown, told reporters.
+"This isn't about me, this isn't about the PC Party.
+This is about making sure that on June 7 the Progressive Conservative Party is successful."

-According to party insiders it is unclear whether he will meet the eligibility rules to run for the leadership.
+Opinion: Patrick Brown shows it's all about him, no matter the collateral damage to Ontario PCs

 Related: Patrick Brown says he will sue CTV News over reporting of allegations